Chart Color Schemes

 Watson lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Watson's population is estimated at around 7,399 as of Nov 2025.
-This reflects an increase of 672 people (10.0%) since the 2021 Census, which reported a population of 6,727 people.
-The change is inferred from the resident population of 7,169 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 245 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Watson is around 7,399.
+This reflects an increase of 672 people since the 2021 Census, which reported a population of 6,727 in the suburb.
+The change was inferred from AreaSearch's estimate of 7,169 residents following examination of the latest ERP data release by the ABS (June 2024), along with an additional 245 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,016 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Watson's 10.0% growth since the 2021 census exceeded the state (6.4%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Watson's growth of 10.0% since the 2021 census exceeded both the state (6.7%) and SA4 region averages, marking it as a growth leader in the area.
+Overseas migration contributed approximately 52.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-As we examine future population trends, a significant population increase in the top quartile of Australian statistical areas is forecast, with the Watson statistical area (Lv2) expected to increase by 2,400 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 29.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, also based on a 2022 base year.
+Future population trends forecast a significant increase in Watson, with an expected rise of 2,400 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 29.3% over the 17-year period.

 Frequently Asked Questions - Population